 It is also worth noting that Chrome 94 has a new inactivity detection API that allows developers to receive more information about user behavior, such as interacting with other windows.

-Mozilla and Apple have already expressed their concerns about how much the Idle Detection API is hurting it privacy of users and opens up “opportunities for the surveillance of capitalism”.
+Mozilla and Apple have already expressed concern about the extent to which the Idle Detection API violates user privacy and opens up "opportunities for capitalist surveillance."

 See the inside page here chrome: // whats-new.